5/1/2026

 Chief Financial Officer

 A lot of it's just around project timing and working with our customers to promote higher productivity and access to projects that are executing through the end of the year.
 That was a big focus.
-The weather helped out a little bit.
-The weather was a little bit mild in most areas we operate, but overall it's just being proactive and really working with our clients to try to promote opportunities for us to keep our crews and our equipment productive.
+The weather helped that a little bit, but it was a little bit mild in most areas we operate.
+But overall, it's just being proactive and really working with our clients to try to promote opportunities for us to keep our crews and our equipment productive.
 It balances out.
-It makes the peak to you know, the summer months more efficient, and we're excited about how it will benefit, you know, the business in this year and the years ahead.
+It makes the peak to the summer months more efficient, and we're excited about how it will benefit the business in this year and the years ahead.

 speaker